-Susanne moved to Alberta two and a half years ago in search of a better life.
+Susanne moved to Alberta from New Brunswick in search of a better life.
 “I was really struggling with life itself, not knowing why—I was just having a hard time doing day-to-day functions,” says Susanne.
 “I couldn’t get help at home in New Brunswick; there just aren’t the resources.”

 Susanne moved with her husband and daughter and sought help from a therapist.
 “She suggested that I take an anger management course, but it turns out that’s not what I needed at all.
 I needed to go to the Healthy Relationships course.
 I didn’t know that I had been living in an unhealthy family environment for 29 years, so it was an eye-opening experience to go to that course and see how a family unit really should function and cooperate and communicate.”

 During The Family Centre’s intake interview, Susanne realized that she had experienced seven types of adverse childhood experiences.
 “I didn’t know that I was living in a very abusive and volatile environment for 29 years.
 The Intake interview was just enough to show me, ‘oh dear, I think I need some help.
 More than I thought I knew.’”